 Is there a Libre 2 sensor on the market?

-Yes, there is a Freestyle Libre 2.
+Yes, the Freestyle Libre sensor is already available.
 The US Food and Drug Administration has cleared the FreeStyle Libre 2, The NHS in the UK has also approved the FreeStyle Libre 2 sensor, as has the TGA in Australia, it’s also in Canada, Germany, France, Italy, Spain, and Finland.

 Firstly, there are a lot more similarities than there are differences, the shape is identical.
 The main difference & the most significant improvement is the bluetooth connectivity which means that the Libre 2 now has the ability for optional alerts for high and low blood glucose readings.

-The FreeStyle Libre 2 sensor will measure glucose every minute and this is 5 times more readings than the other CGM’s on the market.
-The alarm is customisable and can be set for low and high blood sugar levels.
+The FreeStyle Libre 2 sensor will measure glucose every minute and this is 5 times more readings than the other CGM devices on the market.
+The alarm is customizable and can be set for low and high blood sugar levels.
 The alerts are optional and can be switched off as needed, which will be useful for anyone prone to alert burnout, a common occurrence with those using the Dexcom CGM.

 The FreeStyle Libre 2 Performs well when looking at the combined mean absolute relative difference (MARD).
 According to the American Diabetes Association, “the mean absolute relative difference (MARD) is currently the most common metric used to assess the performance of CGM systems.
 MARD is the average of the absolute error between all CGM values and matched reference values.”
 Meaning the accuracy of the Freestyle Libre 2 is unsurpassed.
 I personally found that the Libre has been more accurate than the Dexcom CGM I tried.

 Can you shower, swim and get sweaty with Freestyle Libre 2?